-Examples of people who have completed the CAPS designation with Steve Hoffacker include general contractors, remodelers, handymen, trade contractors (plumbers, electricians, carpenters, low votage electricians, cabinet and countertop fabricators, and flooring contractors, for instance), custom builders, occupational therapists, physical therapists, architects, interior designers, kitchen and bath designers, durable medical equipement providers, housing component manufacturers or installers (energy systems, HVAC, plumbing, glass, or siding, for instance), home health agencies, nursing services, senior housing and property management companies, university faculty (particularly occupational therapists), non-profit and government organizations, real estate sales professionals, home stagers, home inspectors, county extension agents, financial planners and lenders, and essentially anyone else who can see themselves as a provider of services to help people live well in their homes.
+Examples of people who have completed the CAPS designation with Steve Hoffacker include general contractors, remodelers, handymen, trade contractors (plumbers, electricians, carpenters, low voltage electricians, cabinet and countertop fabricators, and flooring contractors, for instance), custom builders, occupational therapists, physical therapists, architects, interior designers, kitchen and bath designers, durable medical equipment providers, housing component manufacturers or installers (energy systems, HVAC, plumbing, glass, or siding, for instance), home health agencies, nursing services, senior housing and property management companies, university faculty (particularly occupational therapists), non-profit and government organizations, real estate sales professionals, home stagers, home inspectors, county extension agents, financial planners and lenders, and essentially anyone else who can see themselves as a provider of services to help people live well in their homes.

 Are there other benefits from taking the "CAPS" with Steve Hoffacker?

 One the biggest reasons for enrolling in classes offered by Steve Hoffacker is that he never cancels any classes - even if you are the only one registered.
 You can elect to move your registration to one with a larger enrollment, but the classes will go on as scheduled.
 Steve is the most experienced active CAPS Instructor, having taught the three-day CAPS series more than 90 times, including 25 times and scheduled for that again in 2017.

 Also, Steve has written and published four titles on universal design and aging in place and frequently uses information from his books to discuss or illustrate design solutions - both from a what to do and what to avoid standpoint.

 Steve also maintain a data base of students who have completed his classes so he can (and frequently has done so) make connections for people who need them.

 Steve was named the 2015 "CAPS Educator of the Year" and "NAHB Master Instuctor" in January 2017.
 He frequently is contacted as a knowledgeable resource by media and a variety of other people across North America.

 How frequently are the courses offered?